home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 This peak, located to the north east of the Chaltén massif, offers some great views of the Fitz Roy group.

-It has three clearly different summits: one located close to Paso Guillaumet which is a black rock formation, Castillo Negro, one to the east which is glaciated, the main summit, and one to the northeast which is red colored (unclimbed?).
+It has three clearly different summits: one located close to Paso Guillaumet which is a black rock formation, Castillo Negro, one to the east which is glaciated, the main summit, and one to the northeast which is red colored.

-The northern most summit of the peak, above Paso Guillaumet, was named Cerro Electrico Oeste by Louis Lliboutry, the cartographer, geologist and glaciologist that was part of the French expedition that accomplished the first ascent of Cerro Fitz Roy in 1952, which also gave it an alternate name "Chateau Noir" - Castillo Negro.
-Since the name Cerro Electrico Oeste has been "misplaced" in all maps to the peak located immediately north of paso Cuadrado seems best to stick with the alternate name given by Lliboutry to avoid confusion.
-The "red summit" was named by Lliboutry Cerro Electrico Noreste.
+The northern most summit of the peak, above Paso Guillaumet, was named Cerro Eléctrico Oeste by Louis Lliboutry, the cartographer, geologist and glaciologist that was part of the French expedition that accomplished the first ascent of Cerro Fitz Roy in 1952.
+He also gave this peak an alternate name, "Chateau Noir" - Castillo Negro.
+Since the name Cerro Electrico Oeste has been "misplaced" in all maps to the peak located immediately north of Paso Cuadrado it seems best to stick with Lliboutry's alternate name to avoid confusion.
+The "red summit" of Cerro Eléctrico was named by Lliboutry Cerro Electrico Noreste.

 Climbing history